weixuanseow/ESD_g10t4/README.txt

 1) Ensure that Eevee Specialist Clinic Setup is completed (above)
 2) Ensure that databases is setup with the correct path inside the sql files.
 3) Ensure that <dockerid> inside docker-compose.yml is changed to the user’s dockerid
+4) Note that this is a demonstration of our 3 scenarios.
+New appointments entries have to made after 5th April 2023 in the appointment_history table of the patient_records database, with ApptDateTime having the date you are testing and 'tbd' as Diagnosis, according to the available patients in the patient table, for the upcoming doctor's appointment to show on the UI

 Step by Step Walkthrough:
 Scenario 1: Booking a Diagnostic Test: